-Perry Roth is now in his seventh season as an assistant coach and recruiting coordinator at UAB and is no stranger to the teachings of Brian Shoop, having worked under him for three seasons at Birmingham-Southern before making the move to UAB in 2006.
+Perry Roth is now in his ninth season as an assistant coach and recruiting coordinator at UAB and is no stranger to the teachings of Brian Shoop, having worked under him for three seasons at Birmingham-Southern before making the move to UAB in 2006.
 Roth's responsibilities include hitting instruction as well as working with the Blazers' catchers and playing a vital role in the program's recruiting efforts.

 Roth came to UAB from Birmingham-Southern following the 2006 campaign.
 In his final season at Birmingham-Southern, the Panthers had a team batting average of .298, while hitting 52 home runs and driving in 96 more runs than their counterparts.
 In 2005, Birmingham-Southern's Adam Tucker led the Big South Conference in home runs (25) and was second in RBI (73) and total bases (167).
-Tucker won the NCAA Statistical Championship for home runs per game, and Florida's Matt LaPorta hit a home run in the College World Series championship series to edge him out in total home runs.
+Tucker won the NCAA statistical championship for home runs per game, and Florida's Matt LaPorta hit a home run in the College World Series championship series to edge him out in total home runs.

 Before re-joining Shoop's staff at Birmingham-Southern, Roth spent one season at Bradley where he helped guide the Braves' offense to a .301 team batting average.
 The team improved in virtually every offensive category upon his arrival, scoring 115 more runs than the previous season, while three Braves hitters received All-Missouri Valley Conference honors, including 2004 MVC batting average leader Jon Smith.